-Congo has participated in several meetings of the convention, but not since the First Review Conference in Dubrovnik, Croatia in September 2015.
-It was invited to, but did not attend, the convention’s Ninth Meeting of States Parties in Geneva in September 2019.
+Congo has participated in several meetings of the convention, but none since the First Review Conference in Dubrovnik, Croatia in September 2015.
+It was invited to, but did not attend, the first part of the Second Review Conference held virtually in November 2020.

 Congo has expressed concern at the use of cluster munitions in Syria.

 In 2013, Congo’s National Mine Action Focal Point elaborated Congo’s views on several important issues concerning interpretation and implementation of the convention.
 The representative told the Monitor that Congo “is not willing to assist any country with prohibited acts” under the convention, nor “to use its national territory for transit of these weapons or the stockpiling of cluster munitions and landmines belonging to a foreign army.”
 The Congo also agrees with the view that the convention prohibits investment in the production of cluster munitions.

 Congo is party to the Mine Ban Treaty.
 It is not party to the Convention on Conventional Weapons (CCW).

 Congo stated in 2011 that it has never used, produced, or exported cluster munitions.
 Congo also stated that it has no stockpiles of cluster munitions on its territory, including for training or research purposes.